How to Start a Career in Web Development

 Gain Experience

 Recruiters are infamous for always asking if you have the experience for the job.
-If you have a couple of web projects under the belt, you can prove your expertise.
+If you have a couple of web projects under your belt, you can prove your expertise.
 What if you’re starting out, and have zero work experience?
 What do you do?

-It’s easy, work on personal projects.
+It’s easy, to work on personal projects.
 Create your own website and get it going.
 Volunteer in your local community to help out charitable organizations.
-Work on side projects on your free time.
+Work on side projects in your free time.
 Just practice amigo.

-Eat, drink and live web development.
-Clearly you have the passion, but what is holding you back from gaining valuable experience by working on personal and side projects?
-If you want to work in an office, apply for internships and get the experience.
+Eat, drink, and live web development.
+Clearly, you have the passion, but what is holding you back from gaining valuable experience by working on personal and side projects?
+If you want to work in an office, apply for internships and get experience.

 Don’t just sit there doing nothing living a dream in your head.
 Instead, get to work whether you’re getting paid or not.
 Provided you have the tools (which is usually a computer), start building your own websites, and learning from your mistakes.
 In simpler terms, work on your skills daily.